Camp Sawi: Production

 Camp Sawi was written and directed by Irene Villamor.
 The film is a co-production of Viva Films and N2 Productions of Joyce Bernal.
 A significant portion of the film was shot on Bantayan Island of Cebu province.
 The film is the first full-length film project for Villamor as a director.

-According to Bela Padilla, one of the casts of the film, said that the film's focus is on how women deal with moving on from heartbreak.
+According to Bela Padilla, one of the cast of the film, said that the film's focus is on how women deal with moving on from heartbreak.

 Release

 Camp Sawi premiered on cinemas nationwide on August 24, 2016, which was dubbed by the production team as "National Sawi Day".

 Reception

 The Cinema Evaluation Board rated Camp Sawi as a Grade A film.